snarfed/oauth-dropins/README.md

 1. If you see errors importing or using `tweepy`, it may be because `six.py` isn't installed.
 Try `pip install six` manually. `tweepy` does include `six` in its dependencies, so this shouldn't be necessary.
 Please [let us know](https://github.com/snarfed/oauth-dropins/issues) if it happens to you so we can debug!

+1. If you get an error like this:

+    ```
+      File "oauth_dropins/webutil/test/__init__.py", line 5, in <module>
+        import dev_appserver
+    ImportError: No module named dev_appserver
+    ...
+    InstallationError: Command python setup.py egg_info failed with error code 1 in /home/singpolyma/src/bridgy/src/oauth-dropins-master
+    ```

+  ...you either don't have `/usr/local/google_appengine` in your `PYTHONPATH`, or you have it as a relative directory. pip requires fully qualified directories.

+1. If you get an error like this:

+    ```
+    Running setup.py develop for gdata
+    ...
+    error: option --home not recognized
+    ...
+    InstallationError: Command /usr/bin/python -c "import setuptools, tokenize; __file__='/home/singpolyma/src/bridgy/src/gdata/setup.py'; exec(compile(getattr(tokenize, 'open', open)(__file__).read().replace('\r\n', '\n'), __file__, 'exec'))" develop --no-deps --home=/tmp/tmprBISz_ failed with error code 1 in .../src/gdata
+    ```

+  You may need to upgrade your `setuptools`.
+Try running `pip install --upgrade setuptools` outside the virtualenv.

+  ...you may be hitting pypa/pip#1833.
+Are you trying to skip the virtualenv?
+  Use the virtualenv, it's your friend.
+If you really want to avoid it, you can try removing the `-e` from the lines in `requirements.freeze.txt` that have it.

 Development
 ---